alexmilowski/littleflow/littleflow.md

 A resource is effectively an implicit task that loads the resource produces the content as its output.
 The URI is relative to the effective base URI of the workflow

+Within a dataset, a resource may be in JSON or YAML syntax natively.
+An implementation is free to provide other syntax transformers.

 A resource can also be a following task which commits the input to the resource:

 ```